knewplay/book-programming-essential/toolset/tools.md

 <!-- [Illustration of IDE https://docs.microsoft.com/en-us/visualstudio/ide/media/visualstudioide.png?view=vs-2017] -->

 ### The conclusion
 The world of code editors spans a broad spectrum.
-On one end, you have minimalist tools like vim that operate solely on keyboard commands, and on the other end, there are IDEs like Visual Studio that bring together a suite of tools.
+On one end, you have minimalist tools like Vim that operate solely on keyboard commands, and on the other end, there are IDEs like Visual Studio that bring together a suite of tools.

 Today, however, VS Code represents a harmonious middle ground.
 It stands as a testament to the evolution of code editors, seamlessly blending the efficiency of traditional editors with the intuitive interfaces of modern-day tools.